hygieia/hygieia/README.md

 We use tools for everything today, and each tool has its own unique dashboard to present information.
 What is lacking is a near real-time consolidated view of the end-to-end delivery pipeline.
 This view and a continuous feedback loop are critical to the success of any DevOps organization.

-Capital One Engineers from our DevOps team developed Hygieia with the need for a user-friendly, out-of-the-box DevOps visualization tool in mind since none is commercially available.
+Capital One Engineers from our DevOps team developed Hygieia with the need for a user-friendly, out-of-the-box DevOps visualization tool in mind since none is available commercially.
 We researched existing tools and found:

 * Commercial application lifecycle management tools allow users to visualize traceability between stories, code, tests, and builds; however, they do not cross over from build to deployment.